vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Surūpalvādasi-in P. kr.
 12th if it has Pusya nakṣatra; on 11th

 fast and on 12th worship a golden or silver image of Hari cast in a full jar over which a vessel full of tilas is placed; the naivedya is to be food mixed with sesame; offering of sesame in fire with mantras from Purusasūkta ( Rg.
-X. 90 ); Vaisnava śrāddha after homa; jāgara on that night; donate jar and image; reward is freedom from ugliness; HV I. 1205-1213 (Siva imparts this to Umā and states how Satyabhāmā benefited from it ); Vratārka, folio 247a ( says
+X. 90 ); Vaiṣṇava śrāddha after homa; jāgara on that night; donate jar and image; reward is freedom from ugliness; HV I. 1205-1213 (Siva imparts this to Umā and states how Satyabhāmā benefited from it ); Vratārka, folio 247a ( says

 it is practised among Gurjaras ).
 Suvrata--From Cai. su.
 8th worship the eight Vasus (named)